 Land Activities in Gibsons

 Hiking up Soames Hill offers a superb view of the region around Gibsons.
 Check out Sprockids Bike Park conveniently located right up the hill as you drive off the ferry, or stroll around Cliff Gilker Park with its bubbling waterfalls.
+If you prefer scooting to strolling, head over to Scotty’s Rentals Inc. to explore the community and coastline.
 While summer is the most popular time of year to visit the Sunshine Coast, snowshoeing and cross-country skiing on groomed trails bring winter sports enthusiasts to the Dakota Ridge recreation area on a plateau north of Gibsons and Sechelt.

 Food, Culture and More

 Gibsons Public Market is a must-visit attraction – grab farm-fresh produce and crafts by local artisans.
+The Market is also home to the Nicholas Sonntag Marine Education Centre, where you learn all about the local underwater world in Howe Sound.
+If you are in search of caffeine, the newly opened storefront for Beachcomber Coffee Company is also generating buzz, serving up “coffee in a cone” and selection of sweet & savory treats.
 Notable local museums include the Sunshine Coast Museum.
 There are numerous art galleries around Gibsons Landing.
 Better yet, time your trip to attend one of the annual festivals, including the Gibsons Landing Jazz Festival and the annual Sea Cavalcade, or the Sunshine Coast Craft Beer Festival.